mysan91/Storegolf/README.md

 **As a/an** | **I want to be able to**  | **So that I can**
 ------------ | ------------- | -------------
-Shopper | Content from cell 2 | Content from cell 3
-Shopper | Content in the second column | Content in the second column Shopper | Content from cell 2 | Content from cell 3 Shopper| Content in the second column | Content in the second column Shopper | Content from cell 2 | Content from cell 3 Shopper | Content in the second column | Content in the second column Shopper | Content from cell 2 | Content from cell 3 Site owner | Content in the second column | Content in the second column Site owner | Content from cell 2 | Content from cell 3 Site owner | Content in the second column | Content in the second column Site user | Content from cell 2 | Content from cell 3 Site user | Content in the second column | Content in the second column Site user | Content from cell 2 | Content from cell 3 Site user | Content in the second column | Content in the second column Site user | Content from cell 2 | Content from cell 3 Site user | Content in the second column | Content in the second column
+Shopper | View individual product details | Learn more about the products and se the price/ratings Shopper | Content in the second column | Content in the second column Shopper | View the chart/bag | To se that all items are in the chart and at the right quantity Shopper| view the bags total price | To se the total spending Shopper | Search for products or category | So i can find what im looking for Shopper | Content in the second column | Content in the second column Shopper | View a list of products | Select to purchase items Site owner | Change/update product details | So the products details are correct and up to date Site owner | Delete products | So i can delete products that are no longer for sale Site owner | Add products | So i can scale the sales Site owner | changing the websites content | So i can change images, structures of the site if needed.
+Site user | Get a confirmation email after register | So i know that my registrations work.
+Site user | change my profile information or password | so that everything is up to date.
+Shopper | Add payment information | So i can pay
+Site user | Easily register for account | So that i can buy items Site user | Easily change informations in my profile| So my adress and informations are correct.

 ## Features